chronologie7/getports/README.md

 # getports
-utility tool for get ports from grepable file from nmap
+my self version of utility tool for get ports from grepable file from nmap